Are Compression Socks Good for Everyday Use?

 Is It Safe to Wear Compression Socks All Day?

 Yes, for most people, daytime use is safe and beneficial.
+Mobility Max provides guidance on proper wearing schedules to ensure both safety and effectiveness.

 General guidance: